Moving from South Africa

 Why wouldn’t they - when they’ll be out there doing the same, taking advantage of all the opportunities New Zealand offers for relaxation, recreation and exploration.
 It’s called work/life balance, and we reckon we’ve got the mix just about spot on.

-While South Africa has lots of spectacular scenery, New Zealand will impress you with the sheer diversity of sights - glorious sandy surf beaches, great native forests, snow-cladmountains, lakes, rivers and fjords.
-Because they’re all in a country less than a quarter the size of South Africa they’re easy to get to.
+While South Africa has lots of spectacular scenery, New Zealand will impress you with the sheer diversity of sights - glorious sandy surf beaches, great native forests, snow-clad mountains, lakes, rivers and fjords.
+And because they’re all in a country less than a quarter the size of South Africa they’re easy to get to.

 Housing and costs